 \subsection{Next-Generation Reservoir Computing}

-Next-generation reservoir computing (NGRC) is a machine learning framework that enhances traditional reservoir computing by leveraging deterministic structures derived from nonlinear vector autoregression (NVAR).
+Next-generation reservoir computing (NGRC) is a machine learning framework that enhances traditional reservoir computing by leveraging deterministic structures derived from non-linear vector autoregression (NVAR).
 Instead of utilizing a randomly weighted internal network, NGRC constructs its feature vectors through a library of unique monomials of time-shifted input variables from the input data.
 This process involves concatenating $k$ past time series data points, each separated by $s$ time steps, to form a linear time-delay state vector.
-The final feature vector $\mathbf{r}_i$ is created by generating unique monomials of orders $O$ from this state vector, introducing nonlinearity into the model.\cite{gauthier2021next} This way given a d-dimensional time series $\mathbf{X}$, a matrix of feature vectors $\mathbf{R}(\mathbf{X},k,s,O) = (\mathbf{r}_1,\mathbf{r}_2,\ldots,\mathbf{r}_n)$ can be generated.
-Training is simplified by optimizing only the output layer $\mathbf{W}_{out}$ which maps the feature vectors onto the difference between the current point and the next point in time using ridge regression, such that
+The final feature vector $\mathbf{r}_i$ is created by generating unique monomials of orders $O$ from this state vector, introducing non-linearity into the model \cite{gauthier2021next}.
+In this way, given a time series of dimensions d $\mathbf{X}$, a matrix of feature vectors $\mathbf{R}(\mathbf{X},k,s,O) = (\mathbf{r}_1,\mathbf{r}_2,\ldots,\mathbf{r}_n)$ can be generated.
+Training is simplified by optimizing only the output layer $\mathbf{W}_{out}$ that maps the feature vectors onto the difference between the current point and the next point in time using ridge regression, such that